 Choosing Glassware

 When it comes to serving tequila, using the right glassware can enhance the tasting experience.
-A narrow and tall glass, known as a tequila flute or copita, is often recommended for sipping tequila.
+A narrow and tall glass, known as a tequila flute or copita, is often recommend for sipping tequila.
 This type of glass allows the aromas to concentrate, making it easier to appreciate the nuances of the spirit.
-However, if you prefer a more casual approach, a shot glass or a rocks glass can also be used.
+However, if you prefer a more casual approach, a shot glass or a rocks glass can also be use.

 Recommended Serving Temperature